History-Aware Neural Operator: Robust Data-Driven Constitutive Modeling of Path-Dependent Materials: Introduction

 \subsection{Proposed methodology, major contributions, and paper organization}

 To address both discretization sensitivity and initial-state dependence in modeling path-dependent inelastic materials, we propose a novel \textit{end-to-end data-driven constitutive modeling} framework based on recent advances in neural operator learning~\citep{li2020fourier,kovachki2023neural,lu2021learning}, termed the history-aware neural operator (HANO).
 HANO builds on the Fourier neural operator (FNO) ~\citep{li2020fourier} and adopts an autoregressive formulation inspired by Neural\,ODEs.
 By leveraging fast Fourier transforms, the embedded FNO component can capture global and long-range interactions in the frequency domain, enabling the model to effectively handle multi-scale phenomena and loading histories sampled at varying resolutions.
+To best of authors' knowledge, this is the first application of neural operator architectures to history-dependent constitutive modeling.
 Through its autoregressive structure, HANO infers future stresses directly from short segments of observable strain–stress history, eliminating the need for hidden state variables or integration from an undeformed reference configuration.
 This design mitigates self-consistency issues and reduces sensitivity to assumed initial conditions.
 The FNO backbone is further enhanced with a U-shaped architecture~\citep{ronneberger2015u} and attention mechanisms~\citep{vaswani2017attention}, allowing the model to capture both global patterns (via spectral representations) and localized path dependencies (via convolutional paths and attention).
 As a result, the proposed HANO approach delivers accurate, discretization-invariant stress predictions and can be robustly applied to scenarios involving partial or irregularly sampled loading histories.

 To the best of the authors’ knowledge, there has been limited investigation into the sensitivity of data-driven constitutive models to the initial state—particularly in scenarios where prediction must begin from a pre-stressed configuration without access to the full preceding deformation history.
 The authors contend that addressing this challenge is essential for achieving robust generalization and for ensuring that learned models faithfully capture the underlying irreversible material behavior.
 Moreover, in contrast to previous studies that primarily utilize neural operators to map spatially varying material parameters or microstructures to stress responses~\cite{he2024sdeeponet, zhang2024operator}, the present work explores the application of neural operators for history-aware constitutive modeling.
 Specifically, it focuses on learning sequential strain–stress operator mappings for path-dependent inelastic materials.
 The main contributions of this work are summarized as follows: \begin{enumerate} \item Develop a novel history-aware neural operator for end-to-end data-driven modeling of general path-dependent materials, eliminating the need for explicit internal variable construction.